Samasaur1/homebrew-core/README.md

 ### Revising formula only
 1. Make your change
-2. INcrement the `revision` attribute.
+2. Increment the `revision` attribute.
 If it doesn't exist, add the line `revision 1`

 ## Reference
 https://github.com/syhw/homebrew/blob/master/Library/Contributions/example-formula.rb